Saxe–Goldstein hypothesis: Development by Lynne Goldstein

-Based on her doctoral research, Goldstein concluded that:
+Having assessed these sub-hypotheses against the Mississippian societies studied in her doctoral research, Goldstein concluded that:

 If there is a formal bounded disposal area, used exclusively for the dead, then the culture is probably one which has a corporate group structure in the form of a lineal descent system.
 The more organized and formal the disposal area is, the more conclusive this interpretation.

-Goldstein's reformulation made Hypothesis Eight a one-way argument: while formal burial areas could be taken as evidence that corporate groups existed with control of restricted resources, it did not necessarily follow that all societies that included such groups would institute formal burial areas – different cultures may have different ways of legitimizing claims to resources, including through non-funerary symbols and rituals.
-Goldstein's formulation of the hypothesis largely displaced that of Saxe, with the result that it became generally known as the Saxe–Goldstein hypothesis.